 The Tsunami Rangers are a dozen members of an ocean adventure kayaking team located near San Francisco.
 The TR live for kayaking adventure on the ocean.
 We believe we should, through example and education, show others how to fully enjoy the marine environment with nominal effect on it.
 Aside from our desire to have unrestricted access and camping privileges on the coast and to preserve the ocean, especially the coastlines, we are a nonpolitical group.
 We believe that coastal exploration, adventure, and play are the ways of life fulfillment.
 We paddle together to experience isolated surf zones, complex rock gardens, and mysterious sea caves.

 Formed in 1984, the Tsunami Rangers have evolved from a coordinated team to a close-knit tribe united not by blood but by spirit.
-We are a hierarchical team, setup on naval rank (which only applies during formal social events [awards presentations] and while on dangerous conditions at sea–not around the campfire).
+We are a hierarchical team, set up on naval rank (which only applies during formal social events [awards presentations] and while on dangerous conditions at sea – not around the campfire).
 We choose who will be on the team; you cannot join it like you would a country club.
 We look for people who are easy-going, open-minded, adventure-oriented, and who have skills which will benefit the team.
-Our rank, from lowest to highest, are: seaman apprentice, seaman, Tsunami Ranger first class (highest level oftrainee/cadet), ensign, lieutenant junior grade, lieutenant, lieutenant commander, commander, captain, and commodore.
+Our rank, from lowest to highest, are: seaman apprentice, seaman, Tsunami Ranger first class (highest level of trainee/cadet), ensign, lieutenant junior grade, lieutenant, lieutenant commander, commander, captain, commodore, and admiral.

 Education is one of our prime goals.
 Many talented individuals and groups have written interesting and useful books, monographs, and articles on sea kayaking.
 We avoid repeating what others have done, and instead seek to contribute new knowledge based on our team’s adventures on the exposed coast.